Franziszeischer cadastre: Accuracy and reliability

 Investigations in open terrain suggested an average error of 80 cm, and even more in unfavourable terrain.
 The average line thickness of 0.15 mm alone results in a maximum accuracy of around 40 cm at the usual scale of 1:2880.
 Despite careful storage, changes (shrinkage, warping) in the (handmade) paper of the cadastral sheets are to be expected.
 The representation in the cadastre may therefore show deviations in the range of metres for length specifications and up to 20 per cent for area specifications.

 To obtain reliable information about the cadastre's status at a specific point in time, it may be necessary to consult the original map, any subsequent (rectified) versions, the working records of the surveying officials, and the copies held in the relevant provincial archives.
 If the boundaries and areas of a property have not been re-measured using modern methods since its registration in the Franziszeischer Kataster, information from the early 19th century may still be found in the land registers and land register extracts of the 21st century.
 In today's Austria, half of all properties have reportedly never been re-measured since their registration in the cadastre.

-The boundaries and areas shown in the cadastral register are not legally binding.
-The size of plots of land may have changed due to terrain changes (reallocation of paths, soil erosion and sedimentation) and due to adverse possession of parts of plots of land.
-The information in the cadastre can be verified by re-surveying in accordance with the rules of the Surveying Act (boundary cadastre and digital cadastral map).